adosikas/synth_mapping_helper/README.md

 # Synth Mapping Helper

-Toolbox for manipulating the JSON-Format used by *Synth Rider Beatmap Editor* in the clipboard.
+Toolbox for manipulating the JSON-Format used by *Synth Riders Beatmap Editor* in the clipboard.

 ## Features